 Meanwhile, it’s starting to seem like Ching doesn’t need to be tested because she can hear her father’s voice and see her true self in the mirror.
 She looks quite cute in horns.
 And she’s coming into her power.
 If she tells people to go to Hell, they try to kill themselves.
 If only she told Ka-Ming to go to hell, but she doesn’t.
 Instead, she puts on lipstick in a “possessed lady putting on lipstick” scene and tries to seduce him.
 Yes, he guards her despite getting another officer killed.
 But, who can stay mad at Ka-Ming?
 Interrupted by the poor woman dating Ka-Ming, Ching retreats to her bedroom and comes to her senses just in time for Judas to call demanding to speak to her.
 Ka-Ming refuses, hangs up and calls Mo.
 Mo, driving, tells him that he knows all about it, and that he had the phone tapped.
 Also, Judas is calling not just from inside the apartment, but from inside Ching’s room!
 Inspector Mo bursts in to find them gone, Ka-Ming on the floor, and the mirror smashed with lipstick writing on it.

-Sure, I’d prefer if there were actual reasons for the plot to progress and for scenes to relate to each other.
+Sure, I’d prefer if there were better reasons for the plot to progress and for scenes to relate to each other.
 But I decided not to ask questions like, “If Judas had to do a sacrifice by testing the Devil’s daughter on June 6, 1996, then what would happen if he cut the Devil’s dauther’s heart out before then?”; “Why did she need her heart cut out when Satan had already found and talked to her, and she seemed to be taking on her true nature on her own?”; “How does 666 form an inverted cross?”; and, finally, “Who were those alley thugs and, more importantly, why were there flashlights in the sharpened bamboo poles they brandished at the police?”
 There is no point asking.
 Wong Jing had some business he wanted to attend to involving undead motorcycle cops, a chainsaw, a nailgun and a lady on a cross surrounded by billowing white sheets on top of a skyscraper.

 Satan Returns is not a good movie, but if this film were the basis of Donnie Yen’s current fame and power, I would be fine with it.
 Because Satan Returns is a great movie if you want to see Donnie Yen chainsaw an undead motorcycle cop’s legs off, empty a nail gun into another undead motorcycle cop, and then nail gun Francis Ng to a cross before igniting him by kicking a flaming Molotov cocktail out of the air.
 And it’s a great movie if you want to see Chingmy Yau hold her own still-beating heart in her hand.